 There is no “fixed” price for pain and suffering.
 Instead, it is usually calculated based on how much the injury has disrupted your daily life.
 California lawyers and insurers often look at the duration of your recovery, the intensity of your pain, and whether you have sustained any long-term physical limitations.

-Compensation for emotional distress, such as anxiety, PTSD, or “driving phobia”, is common in California.
+Compensation for emotional distress, such as anxiety, PTSD, or “driving phobia,” is common in California, particularly following severe crashes such as head-on collisions or motorcycle accidents, where the trauma is often more acute.
 While harder to quantify than a medical bill, it is often proven through testimony from mental health professionals, journals tracking your symptoms, and evidence of how your mental health has impacted your ability to work or maintain relationships.